 Do not go by appearance alone.
 Some replacement O2 sensors have an OEM-type wiring connection and require no modifications to install.
 Others (typically the "universal type O2 sensors") require splicing the sensor wires into the original connector harness.

 To maintain peak engine performance, there is no need to wait until the sensor fails to replace it.
 Some experts now recommend replacing O2 sensors at specific mileage intervals for preventive maintenance.
-The recommended interval for unheated one- or two-wire O2 sensors on 1976 through early 1990s applications is every 30,000 to 50,000 miles.
+The recommended interval for older vehicles (1976 to early 1990s) with one- or two-wire O2 sensors is to replace the O2 sensors at 50,000 mile intervals for best performance.
 Heated three- and four-wire O2 sensors on mid-1980s through mid-1990s applications can be changed every 60,000 miles.
 And on 1996 and newer OBD II vehicles, the recommended replacement interval is 100,000 miles.

 In 1982, heated zirconia O2 sensors appeared that added a special heater circuit inside the sensor to bring it up to operating temperature more quickly (in 30 to 60 seconds).
 This allows the engine to go into closed loop sooner, which reduces cold-start emissions.
 It also prevents the sensor from cooling off at idle.
 The heater requires a separate electrical circuit to supply voltage, so heated sensors usually have three or four wires.